MilaProgramming/ChallengeBackendJr/README.md

 - [ ] 1.
 Put them in the code that connects to the database for each place that needs database access.
 - [ ] 2.
 Put them in a configuration file, then include that file in the code everywhere that needs to access the database.
 - [ ] 3.
 Put the credentials into a configuration file, then load them with a database service provider.
-- [ ] 4.
+- [x] 4.
 Put them in a `.env` file, load data from it into a configuration system, then request the credentials from a database service provider.

+A: This approach separates sensitive credentials from code and supports environment-based configuration.